 With another school year upon us, many of us will now find ourselves driving children to and from school, or will at the very least be on the roads during school areas.

-At Bill Hotz and Associates, we may be known as the car wreck attorneys, but our sincere wish is that there would never be a car accident, and that you would arrive safely wherever life’s roads are taking you.
+At Hotz and Associates, we may be known as the premier car wreck attorneys in Knoxville, but our sincere wish is that there would never be a car accident, and that you would arrive safely wherever life’s roads are taking you.
 Stay safe out there Knoxville.